garrandall/popular-music-data/tracks/only-sixteen-dr--hook.md

 I've aged a year since then

 Now she was only sixteen, only sixteen
-Ooh, but I loved that girl so
+Oh, but I loved that girl so

 But she was too young to fall in love
 And I was too young to know